 The internet has opened up ways for us to ensure checks and balances are in place before signing up for services.
 The biggest way the internet helps is through reviews.
 As you look at profiles of financial advisors, look at their personal reviews as well as the reviews of the organizations they are affiliated with.

 If you see any concerning feedback but are still particularly interested in working with the person, be sure to ask them about this when you're interviewing them.
-You never want to blindly sign up with an advisor.
+You never want to blindly sign up with a money advisor.

 At your local bank or financial institution

-In addition, working with an advisor from your local bank helps you to know that you're paying standard market rates that are comparable to independent advisors.
-Another pro to this avenue is that some advisors offer more than investment advice and can help with life insurance and business planning as well.
+When you work with an advisor from your local bank, you'll pay standard market rates comparable to independent advisors.
+Another benefit is some advisors offer more than investment advice.
+They can help with life insurance and business planning as well.

 If you feel stuck and aren't sure which way to go, hiring a financial advisor may not be a bad idea.
-If you're just starting out in your financial journey or have more complex needs, working with an advisor may help to put your mind at ease.
+And if you're just starting out in your financial journey and have been asking the question: do I need a financial advisor? then the chances are that a professional may help to put your mind at ease.